Gudi Padwa: A Celebration of Harvest, History, and Hope

 Spread the love

-Gudi Padwa, the Marathi New Year, will be celebrated in Maharashtra on April 9, 2024.
+Gudi Padwa, the Marathi New Year, will be celebrated in Maharashtra on March 19, 2026.
 The festival marks the beginning of the new year in Maharashtra.
-People in Maharashtra celebrate Gudi Padwa by decorating their homes, cooking delicious at home, and performing special rituals with family members.
+People in Maharashtra celebrate Gudi Padwa by decorating their homes, cooking delicious food at home, and performing special rituals with family members.

 Significance of Gudi Padwa